Love Island Australia: Mallorca, Spain

 Like the UK version, during season one, the Islanders lived in a villa located in Mallorca, Spain.
 It includes open-plan living, with one large bedroom for the Islanders to sleep.
 However, there are also day beds outside if un-coupled partners chose to sleep together, and also a Hideaway bedroom for couples to spend the night away from the others as a reward.
 The villa also comes with a pool, hot tub and all important fire pit.
 Every moment is captured by one of the 65 cameras and 55 microphones.
-Seasons 4-6 returned to this villa after a two season break shot at different locations.
+For season 4, production returned to this villa after a two season break shot at different locations and has stayed there since.

 Fiji

 Season two was filmed in Fiji, which is closer to Australia.
 It is reported that the move was made so new cast members could be added at short notice, meaning plenty of twists and turns for fans.

 Byron Bay

 Season three was initially to be filmed in Port Douglas, in Far North Queensland.
 However, due to border restrictions during the COVID-19 pandemic in Australia, filming was relocated to Northern New South Wales in late-August 2021.